sebgra/hicberg/README.md

 hicberg benchmark  --output=DIR [--chromosome] [--position] [--trans-chromosome] [--trans-position] [--stride] [--bins] [--auto] [--modes]
 ```

-Considering a benchmark with 4 artificially duplicated sequences set at chr1:100000-102000 (source), chr1:200000-202000 chr4:50000-52000 (target 1) and chr7:300000-302000, with 2000bp as bin size and considering full and ps_only modes to get the performance of the reconstructions considering a folder named "test" previously created on the desktop containing the original alignment files and the unreconstructed maps, the command line is the following :
+Considering a benchmark with 4 artificially duplicated sequences set at __chr1:100000-102000 (source)__, __chr1:200000-202000 (target 1)__ __chr4:50000-52000 (target 2)__ and __chr7:300000-302000 (target 3)__, with 2000bp as bin size and considering __full and ps_only modes__ to get the performance of the reconstructions considering a folder named "test" previously created on the desktop containing the original alignment files and the unreconstructed maps, the command line is the following :

 ```bash